Editor's Note: This post was originally published in April 2019 and has been updated with additional content on July 2021.

 - Make information easier for people to find

 It’s time to think with a mobile-first mindset if you want to set yourself up for success in this changing landscape.
 Work with your teams to develop mobile-friendly interfaces to stay ahead of the game.

 Google Voice Search Will Place a Larger Emphasis on Local SEO

-Keep in mind the key considerations in today’s evolving evolving search landscape.
-Optimizing your content for voice search is definitely one of the content marketing ideas to try in 2019.
-Seek out voice search optimization services and solutions and work to build out an effective voice search strategy that will help build your brand in the long-term.
+Keep in mind the key considerations in today’s evolving search landscape.
+Optimizing your content for voice search is definitely one of the content marketing ideas to try in 2021.
+Seek out voice search optimization services and solutions and work to build out an effective voice search strategy that will help build your brand in the long term.